Bridging the divide: axion searches and axino phenomenology at colliders: Introduction

+Many prominent searches for axion dark matter rely on the axion-photon coupling.
+Because of the electromagnetic anomaly of the $\mathrm{U}(1)_{\rm PQ}$ symmetry as well as the axion-meson mixing, the axion generically couples to the photon with a strength $g_{a\gamma\gamma} \propto 1/f_{a} \propto m_{a}$~\cite{raffelt1990astrophysical}.
 In a strong magnetic field, axions will convert into photons at some rate determined by the coupling $g_{a\gamma\gamma}$.
-Experiments sensitive to dark matter axion-to-photon conversion in a strong magnetic field can thus probe the $g_{a\gamma\gamma}$, $f_{a}$, and $m_{a}$ parameter space.
-In order to achieve sensitivity to the necessarily weak axion-photon coupling, experiments must employ methods to significantly enhance the photon signal compared to noise and other backgrounds.
-The most prominent method is through resonant cavity enhancement like ADMX~\cite{ADMX:2018gho} or HAYSTAC~\cite{HAYSTAC:2018rwy} in the $\sim \mu \mathrm{eV}$ scale, experiments like BRASS~\cite{bajjali2023first} and BREAD~\cite{liu2022broadband} use reflectors to focus an axion-photon signal onto a suitably low-noise photosensor.
+Experiments sensitive to the conversion of dark matter axions into photons in a strong magnetic field can thus probe the $g_{a\gamma\gamma}$, $f_{a}$, and $m_{a}$ parameter space directly.
+In order to achieve sensitivity to the necessarily feeble axion-photon coupling, experiments must employ methods to significantly enhance the photon signal compared to noise and other backgrounds.
+The most prominent method is through resonant cavity enhancement like ADMX~\cite{ADMX:2018gho} or HAYSTAC~\cite{HAYSTAC:2018rwy} in the $\sim \mu \mathrm{eV}$ range.
+For axion masses much higher than the $\sim$$\mu \mathrm{eV}$ scale, experiments like BRASS~\cite{bajjali2023first} and BREAD~\cite{liu2022broadband} use reflectors to focus an axion-photon signal onto a suitably low-noise photosensor.
+Finally, for much lower masses than resonant cavity haloscopes can probe, experiments like ABRACADABRA~\cite{Salemi:2021gck} and DM Radio~\cite{silva-feaver2017} use tunable LC circuits to detect an axion-photon signal.
 These experiments are relatively model independent as they search for a generic pseudoscalar dark matter particle with a non-zero photon coupling.
-These generic probes of pseudoscalar dark matter beyond the SM (BSM) can then be applied to constrain specific UV-complete models such as the prominent Kim-Shifman-Vainshtein-Zakharov~\cite{kim_weak-interaction_1979, shifman_can_1980} (KSVZ) and Dine-Fischler-Srednicki-Zhitnitsky~\cite{zhitnitsky_possible_1980, dine_simple_1981} (DFSZ) QCD axion models, which have different coupling strengths to photons.
+These generic probes of pseudoscalar dark matter beyond the SM (BSM) can then be used to constrain specific UV-complete models such as the prominent Kim-Shifman-Vainshtein-Zakharov~\cite{kim_weak-interaction_1979, shifman_can_1980} (KSVZ) and Dine-Fischler-Srednicki-Zhitnitsky~\cite{zhitnitsky_possible_1980, dine_simple_1981} (DFSZ) QCD axion models, which have different coupling strengths to photons.
 As we will discuss, the introduction of further BSM physics such as supersymmetry can actually suppress the photon coupling, making these essential probes of axion dark matter significantly less sensitive to some well-motivated models.

 There exists another issue of fine-tuning in the SM known as the electroweak hierarchy problem.
 The mass of the Higgs boson is not protected by any symmetry, and as a result, the Higgs boson mass should receive quantum corrections from every massive particle in the SM, thus yielding a mass close to the Planck scale ($M_{\mathrm{Pl}}$).
 In order to explain why the Higgs mass is so small compared to $M_{\mathrm{Pl}}$, supersymmetry postulates that there is a spontaneously broken symmetry between fermions and bosons whereby every boson has a fermionic partner and every fermion has a bosonic partner.
 Given the difference in sign between the contributions of bosons and fermions to the Higgs mass, this symmetry can stabilize the Higgs mass against quantum corrections~\cite{Maiani:1979cx,Veltman:1980mj,Witten:1981nf,Kaul:1981wp}.